allyraz/SQL-Rockbuster-Movies/README.md

 The objective of this analysis is to present data analysis and insights on Rockbuster’s current portfolio.
 The findings will serve as an input for the 2020 company strategy.

 ## Dataset
-The dataset rests in a SQL database and a data dictonary has been created as a part of this analysis
+The dataset rests in a SQL database and a data dictionary has been created as a part of this analysis

 ## Analysis
 Data were queried using PostgreSQL.
 Codes can be found under SQL Queries folder.